 - Students are assessed based on advancement of practical skills using a skills audit and record of development in a working notebook

-- Students are assessed based on their knowledge and understanding of Theatre in Education including a live performance to partner primaries.
-This is supported by their Performance Report based on this piece of practical work
+- Students are assessed based on their knowledge and understanding of various practitioners.
+This is supported by their Performance Report based on a piece of practical work

 - Students are assessed in a written examination based on a set text and their response to characters from a director, actor and designer point of view.

 Key Stage 5

 Performing Arts Level 3 is taught in sixth form as a BTEC which is equivalent to 2 A levels.
 During this course students will develop both practical and theoretical knowledge of Performing Arts through practitioners research and exploration tasks.
 These include visiting community groups and junior partners, leading and organising performances and showcasing own and others work to audiences.
 It also includes a number of theatre workshops and visits to ensure creative knowledge is stretched and developed.